KoenigsKind/ITB2/README.md

 equivalent to a grayscale-image.

 **Grouped-Image**
-Extension of the HSI-Image, that let's you set a group for each pixel.
+Extension of the HSI-Image, that let's you set the group for each pixel.
 Pixel of the same group will be colored the same.

 **"Drawable"-Image**